A log resolution for the theta divisor of a hyperelliptic curve

 \begin{thm} Let $Z$ be a complex manifold.
-Let $X,Y$ be two embedded smooth complex submanifolds of $Z$ such that $Y$ is contained in the closure of $X$.
+Let $X,Y$ be two embedded smooth complex submanifolds of $Z$ such that $Y\subseteq \overline{X}$ and $X,Y$ are from a stratification of $Z$.
 If the pair $(X,Y)$ satisfies Condition $(W)$, then the pair $(X,Y)$ satisfies the Whitney conditions $(A),(B)$. \end{thm}

 We are going to use this result in the following form.